Youssef-Choura/BookApp/README.md

 # BookApp
 ## Project Description

-  BookApp is a web application that gives the user the ability to check available books (Already added to database) see their content (Abstract,ISBN,title, publish year and language) mark as favorite and unmark it.
-The user can obviously login and logout from the application as well.
+  BookApp is a web application that provides books to the user (Already added to database) and see their content (Abstract,ISBN,title, publish year and language) mark as favorite and unmark it.
+The user can login and logout from the application as well.
 If logged in with the admin info, the user will be able to see the users list, edit a user , delete a user , edit a book , delete a book and add a new book.I worked with the **java EE** platform , **Apache tomcat server** , used the **MVC model** design in which i created **Servlets**, **java beans** , followed the **DAO pattern** implementing Dao interfaces and using **MySql** database system.